 Writing with an end in mind and a clear idea of where you are going with your post will helping you to channel and refine your thoughts more effectively when you are writing.
 This will allow you to write faster, meaning you’re more likely to fit your post into your designated two hours.

 For example, you might be writing a blog post about some useful podcasts you’ve been listening to recently — a perfect piece of curated content to help you build up social credibility and relationships.
 Tagging people in social promotion and even emailing the podcast owners to let them know about the feature will be just as important as the actual blog post itself, so you want to be strict with yourself when it comes to timeboxing the creation process.
-Use a tool like Email Hunter to help you track down the correct people to email and spend just as much time promoting as you do writing!
+Use a tool like Email Hunter or ContactOut to help you track down the correct people to email and spend just as much time promoting as you do writing!